May 5, 2018 in Colorado Springs

 One of my critique groups (Todd Tuell, Marjorie Blain Parker, Denise Vega, Julie Danneberg, Kathleen Pelley, and me) presented a Q&A panel at this annual event of the Pikes Peak Library District.
-We shared our experiences and tips on writing for children.
+We shared our experiences and tips on writing for children, which you can view in this video.
 Thank you, PPLD, for a wonderful day!

 Pikes Peak Library District

 Colorado Springs, CO 80918

 June 24, 2017 in Littleton, Colorado

 Author Panel – “Jump into Writing for Children”

 I’ve been in a critique group for over twenty(!) years.
 We did our first Author Panel together, offering our best writing advice and answering questions.
 Thank you to Barnes & Noble Denver for hosting us!

 8136 West Bowles Avenue

 Littleton, CO 80123

 March 2, 2016 at 7:00 PM EST Online